bichanna/flan/README.md

 <div align="center">
 </div>

+**WARNING!!
+THIS LANGUAGE IS IN DEVELOPMENT AND FOR LEARNING PURPOSES.
+ANYTHING CAN CHANGE AT ANY MOMENT.**

 **IMP**ure function**A**l **LA**nguage is a high-level, dynamically- and strongly-typed, functional programming language that runs on a virtual machine.
 **Impala** is my highschool Computer Science project written in Rust.